 - Placement on Working Mother magazine's list of 100 Best Companies for the past eight years, including one year as the only law firm ever named in the Top 10 companies

-- Received a Gold Standard certification in 2011, 2012 and 2013 from the Women in Law Empowerment Forum (WILEF) for the number of women partners holding firmwide leadership positions
+- Received a Gold Standard certification four years’ running from the Women in Law Empowerment Forum (WILEF) for the number of women partners holding firmwide leadership positions.

 - American Lawyer Top Firms for Diversity Awards in 2011